 In the winter of 1612, the eighteen year old Henry fell ill with typhoid fever and took to his bed.
-Charles who was in awe of Henry despite periodic bullying on his older brother’s part, was a constant at his bedside.
+Charles who was in awe of Henry despite periodic bouts of bullying on his older brother’s part, was a constant at his bedside.
 As his condition worsened Charles brought Henry a small bronze horse which he placed in his brother’s hands believing it would comfort him.
-It was a touching moment but it made little difference to his condition and on 6 November 1612, Henry died to great national mourning with the lamentations long and many:
+It was a touching moment but it made no difference.
+On 6 November 1612, Henry died to great national mourning.
+The lamentations were long and many:

-The heir to the throne would now be the shy, diffident, little regarded 12 year old Charles who himself fell ill soon after his brother’s death afflicted by nerves.
-He was however to be his brother's Chief Mourner after James declined to attend saying that he hated funerals.
+The heir to the throne would now be the shy, diffident, little regarded twelve year old Charles who himself fell ill soon after his brother’s death possibly afflicted by nerves.
+He was however to be the Chief Mourner at his funeral after James declined to attend saying that he hated funerals.

 Charles had been a sickly child, so sick in fact that he wasn’t expected to survive infancy.
-When his father had travelled south for his coronation as King of England on 25 July 1603, he had been left in Scotland, it being felt that the journey would be too much for him.
-His pronounced stammer made talking a trial and he had difficulty walking and so his carer Lady Carey, had a special brace made to support his legs. - he was small, never growing to more than five feet four inches, thin, long faced and with a pallid complexion that some were later to describe as being like marble.
+When his father had travelled south for his coronation as King of England on 25 July 1603, he had been left in Scotland, it being felt that the journey would be too much for him to endure.
+His pronounced stammer made talking a trial for him and he had difficulty walking and his carer Lady Carey, had a special brace made to support his legs.
+He was small, never growing to more than five feet four inches, thin, long faced and with a pallid complexion that some were later to describe as being like marble.

-Charles was to become physically stronger over time though he was never to fully conquer his stammer and trained in the military arts he became an adept swordsman and marksman, and a fine horseman.
+Charles was to become physically stronger over time though he was never to fully conquer his stammer until the time of his trial.
+He was trained in the military arts becoming an adept swordsman and marksman, and a fine horseman.
 He was also a well-read, scholarly and sober young man who took his responsibilities seriously and was often appalled at the behaviour of his father and the raucous and licentious Court he presided over.

 James was a spendthrift whose constant need for money drove those who were charged with finding it to distraction.
 He held frequent lavish parties, danced late into the night, and drank heavily.
 Yet for all the crude humour, coarse language, and falling down drunk, James was possibly the most intelligent man ever to sit upon the throne of England.
 He had authored various books and pamphlets including one on Demonology and another on Kingship and had authorised the compiling of the King James Bible.
-He was also shrewd and politically astute and he was indeed to earn the title “the wisest fool in Christendom,” but as time went on it was not his wise counsel nor the way he governed the country that was to lose him the respect of his subjects but the manner in which he lived a private life that was all too public.
+He was also shrewd and politically astute and he was indeed to earn the title “the wisest fool in Christendom”, but as time went on it was not his wise counsel nor the way he governed the country that was to lose him the respect of his subjects but the manner in which he ? his private life.

 To the naive but earnest Charles, Buckingham was a learned man of the world.
 Indeed together they were to embark upon a farcical journey to Spain where wearing false moustaches and using the alias Smith they tried to woo the Spanish Infanta for Charles.
-Perhaps a more astute man might have learned a lesson about he who embroiled him in such a ludicrous scheme but Charles was not that man and he was to be as devoted to Buckingham as his father had been, though there was no indication of anything sexual.
+Perhaps a more astute man might have learned a lesson about he who embroiled him in such a ludicrous scheme but Charles was not that man and he was to be as devoted to Buckingham, minus the sexual element, as his father had been.

 The Coronation of Charles I took place at Westminster Abbey on 2 February, 1626.
 It was a solemn affair and not one that the painfully shy Charles particularly enjoyed.
 Indeed, he was not to repeat the performance for the benefit of his Scottish subjects for another seven years which many north of the border were to consider a deliberate snub.

-The reign of James was appreciated as a period of unprecedented peace, increased prosperity and low taxes even if the character of the man was disdained.
-Even so, it was hoped that the new King’s reign would continue in the same manner, a notion of which they were to be quickly disavowed, but at least the Royal Court was restored to a place of reverence, polite decorum, and gentlemanly behaviour.
+The reign of James was appreciated as a period of unprecedented peace, low taxes, and increased prosperity even if the character of the man was not, and it was hoped that the new King’s reign would continue in the same vein.
+They were to be quickly disavowed of any such notion but at least the Royal Court was restored to a place of polite decorum and proper behaviour.